Cascoda/cascoda-sdk/ocf/README.md

 targets vithin the SDK.
 If these are required, they must be built in a separate binary directory.

+Note that enabling `CASCODA_BUILD_OCF` disables the Test15-4 low-level debug interface globally, which would break targets such as `mac-dongle` and also prevent running commands with Wing Commander.

 ## apps

 The `apps` subdirectory contains a collection of OCF based example